Ashr4f/pugjs-workshop/README.md

 **Note**: There's a Gulp.js file with tasks configured already for you, so you don't have to worry about compiling PugJS / SCSS files.

-By running `npx gulp` in the repo, Gulp will create a new folder called `dist` with all the needed files and assets.
+By running `npx gulp` in the repo, Gulp will create a new folder called `dist`, this folder must be similar to `example` folder.

 Don't hesitate if you have any questions.